ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/README_AR6_WG1_Chap3_Figure3_26_OceanHeatContent.md

 Please describe this diagnostic:

 The OHC, Halo and SSS trends plots are all produced using tyhe same recipe and diagnostic.
-This is because they all require the same process to de-dedrift.
+This is because they all require the same process to de-drift.

 Expected image path:
 --------------------